MckennaCisler/jsonresume-theme-concise/README.md

 <!-- If there is not an available icon, the network name is simply shown. -->

 #### Social icons for project types
 Icons are also automatically added for various project types.
 They are defined for 'volunteering', 'presentation', 'talk', 'application', and 'conference.'
-(This is in index.js; feel free to send a pull request to add more!)
+(This is in index.js; feel free to send an issue or even a pull request to add more!)

 ## License